 Step 2

-Our SMS is very short and to the point.
+Our SMS is short and to the point.
 We’re able to personalize the first name in the message and include a photo of one of the products that the customer abandoned.
 We also include a link directly back to their cart.
 We hope that the personalization captures the customer’s attention and reminds them what they left behind, while also incentivizing them with a discount.

 Looking for more SMS tips?
 Read our blog on some great text message marketing ideas for eCommerce businesses!